Are you an adviser? Go to Unbiased Pro

 Can I contribute to my pension via my limited company?

-The short answer is yes – in fact, pension contributions are among the few remaining tax breaks available to limited companies.
+The short answer is yes.
+Pension contributions are among the few tax breaks available to limited companies.
 Putting money into your pension isn't only about saving for your retirement but is also a tax-efficient way of using profits from your business.

 As a company director of your own limited company, you can contribute to your director's pension both as employer contributions and as an individual.
 And it's possible to claim pension tax relief on both.